 HOW “APP” -LICABLE: √ Oleophobic matte finish 8″ capacitive LCD infotainment screen with pinch and release action; √ Intuitive, large icon Intellilink menu; Voice command communications and navigation has speech recognition issues; ; √ Traffic & Weather app; √ YAY – Android Auto and Apple Car Play have arrived; subscription fee based OnStar telematics and live concierge services; √ 4G hot spot (via AT&T subscription) netted in cabin 15 mbps / 10 mbps download/ uploads; moderately powerful 11-spearker Bose Centerpoint lacks selectable live stage array; App Store currently limited to a couple downloadable apps including iHeart radio √ USB x 4, 115V AC x 1, 12V x 3.

 HOW MUCH: $47, 465 for 2017 GMC Acadia All Terrain AWD SLT-1 ;

-WHAT’S MISSING: > front door pocket storage, 3rd Row option, key fob detection liftgate release, seat position memory, heated steering wheel & other luxuries only available on pricier Acadia Denali variant.
+WHAT’S MISSING: > front door pocket storage, 3rd Row option (available 2018 MY), key fob detection liftgate release, seat position memory, heated steering wheel & other luxuries only available on pricier Acadia Denali variant.